-'Setting up a new design practise in itself can be a stressful affair, but we were fortunate enough to find the perfect studio at the Old Powerstation, let and managed by Marstons.
+'Setting up a new design practice in itself can be a stressful affair, but we were fortunate enough to find the perfect studio at the Old Powerstation, let and managed by Marstons.

 From helping us find the perfect space in the first place to now helping with any maintenance issues efficiently and promptly, Jane and Alice have taken a lot of that stress away, leaving us to concentrate on building our business.'

 Carter Studio, The Old Power Station

 Foundry Mews, Barnes High Street, SW13

-We are delighted to offer to rent 10 new B1 studio offices as part of a mixed office residential scheme located in the centre of Barnes Village.
-The development has provided 9 ground floor studio offices/ workspaces and 1 first floor unit, they rang from 388 sq ft to 996 sq ft.
-The gated development situated on the site of a former brass foundry offers privacy and yet is close to all the great amenities that Barnes Village has to offer.
+Completed in May 2017 this mixed use office residential scheme is located in the centre of Barnes Village.
+The development has provided 9 ground floor studio offices/ workspaces and 1 first floor unit, which range from 388 sq ft to 996 sq ft.
+Now fully let, the workspace has provided Businesses’ including Mercer Design, Latimer Vintners and Alcantara Evans Architects a fabulous new and creative environment to work from.

 See where some creative minds are at work!